talkome/DWGraph/README.md

 PGame
 =====
-* This class represents the engine behind the game which uses the "server for moving the "Agents" and place the Pokémon on the graph
+* This class represents the engine behind the game which uses the server for moving the "Agents" and place the Pokémon on the graph.

+## About the Game
+* The purpose of the game is to get the highest score as possible.
+* You collect points by collect Pokémon, each Pokémon has a value who increase the total score.
+* The game contains 24 levels from 0 to 23.
+* Each level is between 30-60 seconds.

-## game algorithm
+## Game algorithm
 1. Creates a list that will contain all the pokemon in the game.
 2. Creates a priority queue that will contain all the pokemon in the game.
    The priority queue ranks the pokemon by their values from the greater to the lesser.